 Meditation is a discipline used to quiet the chattering mind.
 You don’t need to buy anything.
 You don’t need to attend conferences.
 You don’t need to join a religious organization.
-In fact, it’s very important to understand that meditation has nothing to do with religion or any type of organized belief system.
+Therefore, it’s imperative to understand that meditation has nothing to do with religion or any organized belief system.

-Meditation is simply a disciplined exercise of paying attention to your thoughts so that they don’t dominate your life and cause unnecessary anxiety.
-And it’s actually incredibly easy, can be done anywhere at any time, and doesn’t require help from anyone else.
+Meditation is simply a disciplined exercise of paying attention to your thoughts not to dominate your life and cause unnecessary anxiety.
+And it’s straightforward, can be done anywhere at any time, and doesn’t require help from anyone else.

 How Does Meditation Work?

-But you’re probably still wondering, how does meditation actually work?
+But you’re probably still wondering, how does meditation work?

 Find a place to sit.
-You can sit in a chair, on the floor, on a sofa, or really anywhere you like.
-The key is to be as comfortable as possible and to sit with you back straight and your hands in your lap.
+You can sit in a chair, on the floor, on a sofa, or anywhere you like.
+The key is to be as comfortable as possible and sit with your back straight and your hands in your lap.

 Now close your eyes.
 Relax and take a deep breath.
-One of the most important aspects of meditation is to pay close attention to each breath.
-Most people are so busy and distracted all the time that they never fully experience the process of breathing.
-Focusing on inhaling and exhaling is the ideal way to detach from your thoughts and thus redirect your awareness to the full experience of being alive.
+One of the essential aspects of meditation is to pay close attention to each breath.
+Most people are so busy and distracted that they never fully experience the process of breathing.
+Focusing on inhaling and exhaling is ideal for detaching from your thoughts and thus redirecting your awareness to the whole experience of being alive.

-The point of meditation is to come to the understanding that you are not your thoughts, and your thoughts are not you.
+The point of meditation is to understand that you are not your thoughts, and your views are not you.
 The narrator in your head is not who you are.
-Thinking isn’t something you do, it happens to you.
-This might sound confusing and complicated at first, but it’s actually quite simple.
+Thinking isn’t something you do; it happens to you.
+One might sound confusing and complicated at first, but it’s pretty simple.